sumanth0892/NovoicDataEngineeringChallenge/README.md

 <p align="center"><a href="https://novoic.com"><img src="https://assets.novoic.com/logo_320px.png" alt="Novoic logo" width="160"/></a></p>

 # Novoic data engineering challenge
-This pipeline is used to classify Alzheimer's disease in various ways such as:
+This pipeline is used to create datasets to classify Alzheimer's disease in various ways such as:
 Classification of AD (Alzheimer's disease; status = 1) vs HC (healthy control, i.e. status = 0).
 Classification of AD-MCI (mild cognitive impairment due to Alzheimer's disease; status = 1 AND mmse > 26) vs HC.
 Classification of AD vs HC for patients in a certain age range.
 For example classification of AD vs HC for patients who are less than 60 years old (a loose proxy for preclinical Alzheimer’s).